 - Meditate to develop concentration and calmness.
 I find it helpful to meditate a little before I start work.
 It’s not easy for me but when I do it, I find it really helps.
 I sit in a quiet room, legs crossed and count my breaths.
-This guide may be a helpful place to start.
+The Headspace app may be a helpful place to start.

 - Treats.
 I like tea (See Tools for writing: A nice cup of tea).
 Other people prefer cigarettes, Jaffa cakes or whatever.
 I would just be wary of too many sugary treats because they can cause a sugar crash later.
 You end up borrowing energy from yourself.

 - Punishment.
 Try Write or Die.
 If you don’t keep writing, it starts deleting what you have already written!